jutge-org/pil-turtle/README.md

     The image file is created with the `done()` operation.

 - `pilturtle` is not pixel-by-pixel compatible with `turtle`, this is not its goal.
 However it tries to provide the same functionalities to the implemented operations.
-For instance, thw `write` command uses different font and size parameters.
+For instance, the `write` command uses different font and size parameters.

 - Colors are specified in a slightly different way: Colors can be given by a string as described in https://pillow.readthedocs.io/en/stable/reference/ImageColor.html or as an RBG tuple of integers in the 0-255 range.
 Here are some examples for the orange color: